Strategy video game

-Strategy is a major video game genre that emphasizes thinking and planning over direct instant action in order to achieve victory.
-Although many types of video games can contain strategic elements, as a genre, strategy games are most commonly defined as those with a primary focus on high-level strategy, logistics and resource management.
+Strategy video game is a major video game genre that focuses on analyzing and strategizing over direct quick reaction in order to secure success.

+Although many types of video games can contain strategic elements, the strategy genre is most commonly defined by a primary focus on high-level strategy, logistics and resource management.

 They are also usually divided into two main sub-categories: turn-based and real-time, but there are also many strategy cross/sub-genres that feature additional elements such as tactics, diplomacy, economics and exploration.

 Typical experience

 A player must plan a series of actions against one or more opponents, and the reduction of enemy forces is usually a goal.
 Victory is achieved through superior planning, and the element of chance takes a smaller role.
 In most strategy video games, the player is given a godlike view of the game world, and indirectly controls game units under their command.
 Thus, most strategy games involve elements of warfare to varying degrees, and feature a combination of tactical and strategic considerations.
 In addition to combat, these games often challenge the player's ability to explore or manage an economy.